Graphic Design I

-B. To apply graphic design principles to reinforce the artist’s/designer’s intent and concept.
+B. Apply graphic design principles to reinforce the artist’s/designer’s intent and concept.

-C. To create and modify typography for different visual structural considerations.
+C. Create and modify typography for different visual structural considerations.

-E. To use the design process in communication.
+E. Use the design process to create visual communication.

-F. To identify the visual language including its vocabulary and grammar.
+F. Identify the visual language including its vocabulary and grammar.